 Meats are an excellent source of protein and protein is prominent in the paleo world.
 Protein helps you build lean muscle and keeps feeling full.

 Grass-fed meat tends to be leaner and has more omega-3-fatty acids.
 Omega-3-fatty acids help support a healthy heart and aid your body in anti-inflammation.

 Nuts and seeds were easily accessible to the primitive man.
 That was good news because nuts and seeds are chock full of fiber, protein, and healthy fats.

 Paleo diet oils consist of olive, walnut, flaxseed, macadamia, avocado and coconut oils.

 No surprise here.
 Can’t argue with the nutritional utility of fruits and veggies on almost any diet.
 Fruits and vegetables get you lots of vitamins, minerals, antioxidants, and fiber.

-On the paleo diet, avoid starchy vegetables like potatoes.
+On this diet, avoid starchy vegetables like potatoes.

-A staple of anyone following paleo diet guidelines is eggs.
+A staple of anyone following these guidelines is eggs.
 They are high in antioxidants, vitamin B, minerals, and protein.
 You’ll want to buy cage-free and organic eggs so that you get a higher amount of omega-3’s for yourself.